micro-manager/micro-manager.github.io/_pages/Script_Panel_GUI.md

 A very handy Beanshell function is:

-      unset("y"); // Removes the function "y" from the current namespace
+      unset("y"); // Removes the variable "y" from the current namespace